I can’t understand why most people believe in medicine and don’t believe in art, without questioning either.

 In the work the gallery space is covered with wall-to-wall medicine cabinets, stocked with empty pill packaging.
 The packaging acts as a contemporary museum which, in a 100 years time this will look like an old apothecary.
 At one side of the room, a receptionists desk holds four apothecary bottles representing earth, fire, air and water – the traditional symbol of the pharmacy.
 At the centre of the room hangs an Insect-O-Cutor, surrounded by stools on which sit bowls of honey and honeycomb.
 Hirst involves the viewer through the fly killer.
 He explains:

 I hope youll realise youre like a metaphor for the fly.
 [Youre involved] because youre one of the things milling around inside the environment.
-Its about a civilization, the collapse of a civilization.
+Its about a civilization, the collapse of a civilisation.
 Something falling apart as it builds up.

-Thats how I read it, but if you walk in and think its a chemists shop thats fine by me.
+Although he adds, Thats how I read it, but if you walk in and think its a chemists shop thats fine by me.

 At the original 1992 exhibition of the installation, round holes were cut into the gallery windows in order to conceptually allow insects inside the space.
 Hirst explains this addition: